-• The federal government can lose revenue when the resulting noncompliance is not mitigated during return processing.
+- Taxpayers who use incompetent preparers or preparers who engage in unscrupulous conduct may become subject to penalties, interest, or avoidable costs of litigation. - The federal government can lose revenue when the resulting noncompliance is not mitigated during return processing.

 According to the General Explanations of the Administration's Fiscal Year 2023 Revenue Proposal, regulation of paid tax return preparers, in conjunction with diligent enforcement, will help promote high-quality services from paid tax return preparers, improve voluntary compliance, and foster taxpayer confidence in the fairness of the tax system.
 Multiple bills have been introduced in Congress that would authorize Treasury to establish professional requirements for paid tax preparers.
-While bills have been introduced and referred to committees, as of November 2022, no additional action has been taken on these bills.
+While bills have been introduced and referred to committees, as of November 2022, no additional action has been taken on these bills.56

 Others have also called for additional oversight of paid preparers.
-For example, NTA has made numerous legislative recommendations supporting competency standards for preparers and standards for tax return software providers.
-The IRS Advisory Council has also supported granting IRS statutory authority to establish and enforce minimum standards of competence for all tax practitioners.
-Additionally, the Electronic Tax Administration Advisory Committee supports granting IRS authority to establish and enforce security standards.
+For example, NTA has made numerous legislative recommendations supporting competency standards for preparers and standards for tax return software providers.57 The IRS Advisory Council has also supported granting IRS statutory authority to establish and enforce minimum standards of competence for all tax practitioners.58 Additionally, the Electronic Tax Administration Advisory Committee supports granting IRS authority to establish and enforce security standards.59

-Most of the industry stakeholders with whom we spoke favored requiring paid preparers to take more education courses or to meet minimum competency standards.
-Several industry stakeholders said regulated preparers are less likely to have issues with noncompliance because competency and ethical standards help prevent noncompliance.
+Most of the industry stakeholders with whom we spoke favored requiring paid preparers to take more education courses or to meet minimum competency standards.60 Several industry stakeholders said regulated